nabidreams/react-native-audio-recorder/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-- Add `import nabidreams.AudioRecorderPackage;` to the imports at the top of the file
+- Add `import nabidreams.audiorecorder.AudioRecorderPackage;` to the imports at the top of the file
 - Add `new AudioRecorderPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: